 2 year olds with high need SEND (special educational needs and disabilities) in receipt of Disability Living Allowance (DLA) are also eligible.

 In order to access a two year old place, a family claiming under the economic criteria will need to have their eligibility checked on-line: https://onlineadmissions.northyorks.gov.uk/Enrol/Website_Live/default.aspx

 Families who require childcare for their 2 year olds or 3-4 year olds who are not eligible for funded places are able to pay for places by arrangement with a childcare provider.

-Early years' provision is funded by North Yorkshire County Council in line with the statutory guidance for local authorities on 'The delivery of free early education for two, three and four year olds and securing sufficient childcare'.
+Early years' provision is funded by North Yorkshire County Council in line with the statutory guidance for local authorities on 'The delivery of funded early education for two, three and four year olds and securing sufficient childcare'.
 In order to draw down funding, private, voluntary and independent providers must be registered with Ofsted on the Early Years Register and also registered with NYCC for this purpose.
 A signed Provider Agreement, between NYCC and the individual provider must be in place before any payment can be made.